github-education-resources/graduation/_data/melwinlobo18/melwinlobo18.md

 name: Melwin Lobo
 institution: Sahyadri College of Engineering and Management
 profile_pic: melwin.jpg
-quote: “We do not need magic to change the world, we carry all the power we need inside ourselves already.” – JK Rowling
+quote: “We do not need magic to change the world, we carry all the power we need inside ourselves already”
 github_user: melwinlobo18
 ---